Apptainer (aka Singularity)

 MY.XRDCP_CREATE_DIR = True

-MY.SingularityImage = '/cvmfs/unpacked.cern.ch/gitlab-registry.cern.ch/batch-team/containers/plusbatch/cs8-full:latest'
+MY.SingularityImage = "/cvmfs/unpacked.cern.ch/gitlab-registry.cern.ch/batch-team/containers/plusbatch/cs8-full:latest"

 queue